oslego/cssconfeu-2018/outline.md

     - transforms editor (Gilmore Davidson)
     ...

-7. Ergonomics & Future (5min)
+6. Ergonomics & Future
   - AJ Kandy: "A DevTools for Designers"
   - Jen Simmons: Highlighter -> Inspector -> Editor
-  - Many tools still at Inspector mode if at all.
+  - Many tools still at Inspector mode, if at all.
-  - DevTools hired staff: always to few people -> working on priorities.
+  - DevTools hired staff: always too few people -> working on priorities.
   - Need community involvement.
 Individuals are motivated to create tools to solve issues they care about.
-  - DevTools API to register tools for CSS properties / rules
+  - DevTools API to register tools for CSS properties
   - Contextual tool recommendations;
   - Personalize own toolset with extensions.